Posted on

 What CISOs Need to Understand Now

-Passwords don’t fail because users pick weak ones.
-They fail because the environment they live in is unsafe.
+Organizations asking how secure are my passwords must understand that passwords often fail because of insecure environments rather than weak password selection alone.
 Attackers don’t wait for cracking tools anymore — they steal passwords silently from browsers, sessions, extensions, and the tools users trust.

 If your team is still using online checkers, you’re not evaluating password strength.
 You’re exposing it.